GWUZhenhao/starter-hugo-academic/content/project/UAS vision and perception/index.md

 makes the model trained on this dataset robust and very suitable for this study.

-### Model selection:
+### Model selection
 We select YOLOv5 and RetinaNet for this project.
 In 2017, RetinaNet outperformed YOLOv2 on both the speed (ms) and accuracy (AP) for the COCO test-dev dataset.
 But in the current years, the fifth generation of YOLO models was released.
 It is necessary to compare the two model types in inference speed and accuracy and select the better model for our algorithms.

-### Object tracking using the Kanade-Lucas-Tomasi tracker and landing pad detection:
+### Object tracking using the Kanade-Lucas-Tomasi tracker and landing pad detection
 The plan for landing pad detection and tracking is as follows.
 First, we take a reference photo of the landing pad, and extract features of the landing pad with the Harris feature detector.
 Second, we match the features in the video frame to the reference features by minimizing the SSD (sum of squared difference) to draw the bounding box.
 Once we